 At the direction of the participant, the culture, diversity, values and beliefs of that participant are identified and sensitively responded to.

-Your organisation takes the time to identify, understand and consider the uniqueness of Participants culture, diversity, values and beliefs and then demonstrate respectful inclusion of these factors into service provision.
+Your organisation takes the time to identify, understand and consider the uniqueness of a participant's culture, diversity, values and beliefs, and then demonstrates respectful inclusion of these factors into service provision.